VF_noiseVD_noiseVE_noise

 Pascal/Delphiuses VFstd;

-function VF_noise( X:fVector; size:UInt; Seed:LongInt; Amp:Single ): LongInt;
+function VF_noise( X:fVector; size:UIntSize; Seed:LongInt; Amp:Single ): LongInt;

 DescriptionWhite noise is generated with the amplitude Amp, i.e., the output values are between -Amp/2 and +Amp/2 (both extrema included). "seed" may be chosen completely arbitrary.
 Successive calls with the same seed yield identical results; for different values of seed, the obtained results are uncorrelated.

 Internally, these functions employ a 32-bit integer random number generator by H.W.Lewis, with additional steps (so-called "Bays-Durham shuffle") to break sequential correlations.
-This ensures very good randomness, far superior to simpler generators (like the rand function shipped with C/C++ and the Random function of Pascal).

 A long value is returned which may be used as new seed for subsequent calls.
+Only the CUDA versions of this function do not return a new seed value, but the usual CUDA error flag.

 Error handlingnone